• Skip to primary navigation

 Storage

-These vegan maple pecan bars are best stored in the fridge or freezer.
+These gluten free maple pecan bars are best stored in the fridge or freezer.
 I actually REALLY like them frozen.
 They don't turn out rock-hard, but completely edible.

 I'm not a huge pie person.
 Which, if you browse my site I'm sure you know!
 I prefer making bar recipes like these maple pecan squares because I find them easier to throw together.
 These would be a great Paleo Thanksgiving dessert addition, as they are similar to a pecan pie.

-Looking for more easy paleo vegan desserts?
+Looking for more easy gluten free and paleo friendly desserts?
 Here are some great recipes to try:

 • Easy Paleo Blueberry Cobbler